Little Bit Recipes

 spraying waffle iron with oil.

-Preheat the waffle iron then spray the cooking surfaces with oil for an easier release.
+Preheat a round iron then spray the cooking surfaces with oil for an easier release.

 batter in waffle iron.

-Pour in your batter then cook according to the waffle maker instructions.
+Pour the batter into the waffle iron then cook according to the waffle maker instructions to brown and crisp.

 cooked waffle in iron.

-That's all there is to making a light and fluffy single serve waffle!
+That's all there is to making a fluffy single serve waffle that's soft in the middle with a golden brown outside and crisp edges!

 Tips